narenMagarZ/snake_game/README.md

 - The left arrow key moves it to the left.
 - The right arrow key movese it to the right.

-The goal of the game is to eat as much food as possible without crashing into the wall's body or snake's own body.
+The goal of the game is to eat as much food as possible without crashing into the wall or snake's own body.
 Each time the snake eats a piece of food, it grows in length and the player earns points.

 ## Technologies used